 There are two types of stains in cups, brown from tea and coffee, and white from harsh chemicals and bleach.

 Brown stains are years of coffee or tea build up.
 These cups can be cleaned up to 90% by several methods.
-The quickest and easiest is using Dip-it Cleaner, the same kind shown here, which ironically has been around since the 50's and works well on removing coffee stains.
+The quickest and easiest is using a tried and true DipIt Cleaner which ironically has been around since the 50's and works well on removing coffee stains.
 A small box normally can be found for under $4.
 Or, you may wish to use hot water, fill and scrub with a mixture of Dawn dish soap and baking soda and your toothbrush.

 Checklist for Melmac Cleaning:

 - Toothbrush (Soft to Medium)

 - 3M Scotch Brite Sponge (yellow on one side, green on reverse.)